Herregårdsparken railway halt

 Herregårdsparken railway halt (Herregårdsparken Trinbræt) is a railway halt serving the northwestern part of the town of Hjørring in Vendsyssel, Denmark.

-The halt is located on the Hirtshals Line from Hirtshals to Hjørring.
+The halt is located on the Hirtshals Line between Hirtshals and Hjørring.
 It opened in 2004.
 The train services are currently operated by the railway company Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring.

 Operations

 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.